data-exchange/dxfile/readme.txt

-# dxfile
+DXfile provide
+   - the definition of the scientific data exchange
-The DXfile provide indeface for writing scientific data exchange files.
+   - HDF interface for writing scientific data exchange
+   - XML attribute files for the EPICS Area Detector HDF plug in

 Project Home Page: http://dxfile.readthedocs.org/